Visual & Media Arts Education

 Holien’s significant contributions to state and national arts education initiatives include:

-• Serving as the Director-elect of the Supervision & Administration Division for the National Art Education Association, 2019-present
+• Serving as the Western Region Director, Director-elect, and Director of the Supervision & Administration Division for the National Art Education Association from 2019 to 2023.

-• Most recently being honored with the appointment as the National Art Education Association’s 2020 Conference Director which serves as the world’s largest visual art education conference.
+• Being honored as the National Art Education Association’s 2020 Conference Director, leading the world’s largest visual art education conference.

 “Perpich Center for Arts Education has been an invaluable resource for me personally and professionally.
 I have been able to take part in a series of art teacher classes that have been centered around increasing my media arts skills as well providing myself and my colleagues with resources from the library/media center.”